 - how the human body adapts to physical stress.

 A variety of experimental methods (dynamometric, kinematic, neuromuscular, electrophysiological and cardiopulmonary methods) are used in order to analyze movements and adaptations.
 A key focus of the master’s degree program is in using models to gain an understanding of the human movement system, as well as its components.
-Computer models are created and simulations of movement are carried out based on the knowledge of the properties of biological tissue, as well as movement control.

 - An interest in the construction and function of the musculoskeletal system